 Buyer’s guide: Sennheiser Momentum Free vs In-ear Wireless

 Shopping for headphones is more confusing than ever, with so many high quality (and not so high quality) designs competing for your cash.
 Today we’ll make it easier for you with a buyer’s guide on the best in-ear headphone in the Sennheiser Momentum range.
 We’ll look at the new Momentum Free, Momentum In-ear Wireless and the original Momentum In-Ear.
 To keep things simple we won’t look at the over-ear and on-ear Momentum designs, but if you’re keen for that drop us a comment and we’ll write a follow-up.
-Don’t forget, there’s plenty more where this came from the competing Best bose earphones guide.
+Don’t forget, there’s plenty more where this came from, we have the Sennheiser CX 5.00 review which is much cheaper.

 Momentum Free is the new kid on the block

 Let’s start with a quick rundown of the series as a whole.
 The Momentum Free ($199) is a new wireless design with a big focus on portability and compact design.
 The Momentum In-ear Wireless ($134) is a neckband design, which is the main point of difference from the Momentum Free.
 The In-Ear Wireless also boast 10 hours of a battery life, which is four hours more than the Free.
 The original Momentum In-Ears ($99) are the cheapest in the range by a big margin and feature a tangle-free cable design.

 Most listeners are either wireless or wired fans, so we’ll compare the Momentum Free and the In-ear Wireless first up.
 The two wireless headphones are very similar, with the same included accessories and the same frequency response.
 The 15Hz – 22000Hz response is broad, as you would expect from $130+ headphones.
 The In-ear Wireless runs Bluetooth 4.1, while the Free features 4.2.
 The upgrade to Bluetooth 4.2 is mainly focused on net speed and privacy upgrades, so it’s not that big of a deal for headphones users.